ChiShingP/digitalCommunication/readme.txt

-This is a project for EE4330.
-This submission is NOT done in group effort.
+This is a project for EE4330 Telecommunication.
-Submitted by Chi Shing Poon (1001082535)
+By: Chi Shing Poon (1001082535)
+This project a few digital communication system techniques: Sampling, Quantization, PCM, DPCM, Line Encoding, FSK Modulation, SNR illustrations.
 Each Matlab file is independent, the only file they need to read from this folder is the lena image ('lena512color.tff')